usnistgov/FIPS201/_Appendix/glossary.md

 Certification Authority
 : A trusted entity that issues and revokes _public key_ certificates.

-Chain-of-trust
+Chain of trust
-: An interoperable data format for _PIV enrollment records_ facilitating import and export of records between _PIV Card_ _issuers_.
+: An interoperable data format for _PIV enrollment records_ that facilitates the import and export of records between _PIV Card_ _issuers_.

 Comparison
-: Estimation, calculation, or measurement of similarity or dissimilarity between biometric probe(s) and biometric reference(s).
+: Estimation, calculation, or measurement of similarity or dissimilarity between biometric probe(s) and biometric reference(s) [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).
-See also _Identification_. [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37)
+See also _Identification_.

 Component
-: An element of a large system, such as an _identity_ card, _issuer_, card reader, or _identity verification_ support, within the PIV system.
+: An element of a large system&mdash;such as an _identity_ card, _issuer_, card reader, or _identity
+verification_ support&mdash;within the PIV system.

 Conformance Testing
-: A process established by NIST within its responsibilities of developing, promulgating, and supporting FIPS for testing specific characteristics of _components_, products, and services, as well as people and organizations for compliance with a FIPS.
+: A process established by NIST within its responsibilities of developing, promulgating, and supporting FIPS for testing specific characteristics of _components_, products, services, people, and organizations for compliance with a FIPS.

 Credential
-: Evidence attesting to one's right to credit or authority; in this Standard, it is the _PIV Card_ or _derived PIV credential_ associated with an individual that authoritatively binds an _identity_ (and, optionally, additional attributes) to that individual.
+: Evidence attesting to one's right to credit or authority.
+In this Standard, it is the _PIV Card_ or _derived PIV credential_ associated with an individual that authoritatively binds an _identity_ (and, optionally, additional attributes) to that individual.